houstoncardinal/nurse-scribe-swift/REBRANDING_COMPLETE.md

 - HIPAA Compliant

 **Visual Identity**:
-- Logo: Stethoscope icon
+- Logo: Soft-round medallion form inspired by gentle concentric waves
-- Colors: Teal (#14b8a6) to Blue (#2563eb) gradient
+- Colors: Warm neutrals with a soft teal accent to mirror the new palette
-- Typography: Modern, clean, professional
+- Typography: Modern, clean, professional with generous breathing space

 ---